equivalent/scrapbook2/archive/mini-blogs/2017-05-29-selecting-value-from-list-of-tuples-elixir.md

 # ...
 ```

-But that does feel kinda repetetive and waste of time as especially if you have long List of tuples.
+But that does feel kinda repetitive and waste of time as especially if you have long List of tuples.

 #### Convert list of touples to map